st-vincent1/cornell_rich/README.md

 # Cornell-rich

 Cornell-rich is a set of rich character (and film) annotations for another open-source corpus of film dialogue.
-The corpus contains annotations for almost 600 movies, with a total of 863 speakers utterring up to 145K lines and [NUMBER OF TOKENS] tokens.
+The corpus contains annotations for almost 600 movies, with a total of 863 speakers utterring up to 145K lines of the [Cornell Movie Dialog Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).

 ## Data Format